logo

 Overview

-The 51st International Workshop on Graph-Theoretic Concepts in Computer Science (WG 2025) will be held at Europäische Akademie Otzenhausen, Germany, from June 11 to 13, 2025.
-This conference is dedicated to the memory of Hartmut Noltemeier.
-WG conferences aim to connect theory and applications by demonstrating how graph-theoretic concepts can be applied in various areas of computer science.
+The 51st International Workshop on Graph-Theoretic Concepts in Computer Science (WG 2025) will be held from June 11-13, 2025, with a reception on June 10, 2025, at the Europäische Akademie Otzenhausen in Germany.
+The workshop aims to connect theory and applications by demonstrating how graph-theoretic concepts can be applied in various areas of computer science, presenting recent results, and identifying future research directions.
+The event is dedicated to the memory of Hartmut Noltemeier, a co-founder of WG.

 Call for papers